vuejs/eslint-plugin-vue/docs/rules/no-invalid-v-for.md

 - If the element which has the directive is a custom component, the component does not have `v-bind:key` directive.
 E.g. `<your-component v-for="item in list"></your-component>`
 - The `v-bind:key` directive does not use the variables which are defined by the `v-for` directive.
 E.g. `<div v-for="x in list" :key="foo"></div>`

-If the element which has the directive is a reserved element, this rule does not report even if the element does not have `v-bind:key` directive because it's not faital error. [require-v-for-key] rule reports it.
+If the element which has the directive is a reserved element, this rule does not report even if the element does not have `v-bind:key` directive because it's not fatal error. [require-v-for-key] rule reports it.

 This rule does not check syntax errors in directives. [no-parsing-error] rule reports it.
 The following cases are syntax errors: